wmcadigital/wmn-design-system/src/www/pages/docs/get-started/mobile-application/index.njk.md

 ## About

-West Midlands Network Design System currently supports one method of including styles within your mobile application.
+Transport for West Midlands Design System currently supports one method of including styles within your mobile application.

 ### Developing an app for mobile devices - React Native